-Guests who visit our parks in groups of 15 or more will receive a 10% discount off the 1-Day Pass.
+Guests who visit our parks in groups of 15 or more receive a 10% discount off the 1-Day Pass.
 We also offer Meal Vouchers, accepted at participating restaurants.
-Our parks are committed to providing a wide selection of high-quality, delicious all-American or international fare, snacks, and healthy alternatives at restaurants throughout both parks.
-Meal vouchers are $11 per person.
+Meal vouchers are $14 per person.

 Group reservations and Meal Vouchers can be arranged through our Reservation Sales Department at 619-718-3000.

 We offer a Shopper’s Pass, which allows you to enter the Zoo or the Safari Park and shop for 30 minutes.
 Once shopping, if you desire more time, you can extend your pass up to 60 minutes total.
-Just inform any shop employee that more time is needed, and they will be happy to coordinate this through our Guest Relations staff.
+Just inform any shop employee that more time is needed.

-By using a number of security technologies in our websites, we maintain as a priority the privacy of your information.
+By using a number of security technologies in our websites, we maintain the privacy of your information as a priority.
 More…

 Although refund requests can take up to two days to electronically process, the issuing card’s bank ultimately decides when the credit will be applied to the cardholder’s account.
 Depending upon when the refund is issued within the card’s statement cycle, it may take up to two cycles for an account statement to reflect a refund.

-An authorization or pending “hold” is a banking industry practice of authorizing electronic transactions made with a debit or credit card and holding this balance as unavailable either until the merchant “clears” the transaction (also called “settlement”) or the hold “falls off.”
-When a guest inadvertently charges a card multiple times during the same transaction, more than one “hold” can appear on the account.
+An authorization or pending “hold” is a banking industry practice of authorizing electronic transactions made with a debit or credit card and holding this balance as unavailable either until the merchant “clears” the transaction (also called “settlement”) or the hold “drops off.”
+When a guest inadvertently charges a card multiple times during the same transaction, more than one hold can appear on the account.